angie-clavijo-desarrollo/simple_shell/README.md

 ### Description ✒️

-This repository show how creating the Shell.
+This repository show how creating the Shell.  <a href =  https://www.linkedin.com/pulse/shell-what-happens-ls-l-c-angui-clavijo-gutierrez>This blog explain most detail about shell.🤓 </a>

 <div align="center">